omer61sari-code/ornamental-plant-selection/README.md

 - One-hot encoded categorical variables
 - Z-score normalization of numerical variables
 - Exact feature alignment using `model_training_columns.csv`
-- Feature names remain in their original language to preserve exact alignment with the trained model structure.
+-Feature names remain in their original language to preserve exact alignment with the trained model structure.
+-Modifying feature names may invalidate model alignment and inference consistency.

 ---